greg-raven/grus/_posts/2019-04-25-it-is-time-for-congress-to-act-on-the-border-crisis.md

 ---
-title: 'It is time for Congress to act on the border crisis'
+title: "It is time for Congress to act on the border crisis"
 layout: post
 categories:
 - Letters